laher/fuzzymenu.vim/README.md

 # fuzzymenu.vim ![build-status](https://travis-ci.org/laher/fuzzymenu.vim.svg?branch=master)

-fuzzymenu is a _[preview release]_ menu plugin for vim or neovim, built on top of [fzf](https://github.com/junegunn/fzf).
+fuzzymenu is a _[preview release]_ menu plugin for vim or neovim, built on top of [fzf](https://github.com/junegunn/fzf), with a curated list of menu items.

 Use `vim` more easily, but still learn vim - you won't _need_ to memorise so many commands and mappings, BUT fuzzymenu will help by reminding you how to use those features directly, as you select a menu item.
-You just need one mapping (`<leader><leader>`, by default).
+Fuzzymenu provides:

  * A single starting point for oodles of discoverable functionality (for me it's `<space><space>`).
+ * A _curated_ set of features - 'finding things', 'learning vim things', and 'IDE things'.
  * A fuzzy-search menu is faster and easier to use than heirarchical menus.
  * Use vim better, faster:
    * Use vim in the usual way, _AND_ like an IDE (e.g. LSP integration for semantic code navigation; also, menu items contain 'IDE lingo' keywords _alongside_ the vim terminology).